Revelation Family Church

 WHO SEES YOUR INFORMATION

 The information we collect will be used exclusively within Revelation Family Church and its projects for the purposes it was obtained for.
 Only specific individuals authorised by the church can access your information.
-We do not pass any of your personal information to other organisations and/or individuals without your express consent.
+We do not pass any of your personal information to other organisations and/or individuals without your express consent, except under special circumstances where we are exempt for safeguarding purposes.

 A cookie is a small text file generated by a server and placed on a user's device when they visit a website.
 The cookie contains information set by the server and works like an identification card, telling the website when a user has returned.
 If you do not wish to receive cookies, you should ensure that your web browser is set to not accept cookies.
 Please note that if you disable cookies, some services or website functionality may not be available.
 For further information about cookies and how to disable them please go to aboutcookies.org.